Exclusive Locks on Items (Pessimistic Locking)

 Note

-The following example gets an item already locked using the LockHandle and then unlocks it using the Unlock API using the Lockhandle saved before.
+The following example gets an item that is already locked using the LockHandle.
+It then unlocks the item using the Unlock API with the previously saved LockHandle.

 // Specify the key of the item